Charles J. Harley was born on November 9, 1906 to Charles and Margaret Harley who lived in West Chester, Pennsylvania. He was one of three children.

 Charles served nearly two years in the Pacific Theater.
 He served with the 307th Infantry Regiment, 77th Division.
 He participated in the invasion on Leyte in the Philippines, and on Guam.
 In April of 1945 his division landed on Okinawa.

-Charles was returned for reburial in his home country in 1949.
+Charles was returned for reburial in 1949.
 His was one of 1,922 bodies of servicemen returned on the ship Private John R. Towle.